-Next, configure the environment variables on your machine to make sure that the ODBC driver manager can work with the connector.
-For more information, see Configuring the ODBC Driver Manager on Non-Windows Machines on page 23.
+Next, configure the environment variables on your machine to make sure that the ODBC Driver manager can work with the connector.
+For more information, Configuring the ODBC Driver Manager in Non-Windows Machines.

-Verifying the Connector Version Number on macOS
+Verifying the Connector Version Number in macOS